31 Jul Culture in Ecuador Off the Beaten Path | Modern Ancestors

-When seeking an experience that shows the depths of Ecuadorian lifestyle, one cannot miss La Entrada (The Entrance), in the southern province of Santa Elena.
+When seeking an experience that shows the depths of Ecuadorian lifestyle, one cannot miss La Entrada (The Entrance).
+It is located in the southern province of Santa Elena, and it’s an off the beaten path destination.
 This multicolored jewel on the Ecuadorian coast is a tiny fishing village covered by murals.
-Each house displays its own piece of art, not necessarily related to the place itself, but that tells a story of the country.
+Each house displays its own piece of art.
+The paintings are not necessarily related to La Entrada itself, but they tell stories of the country.
 This vibrant stop is for those who are looking for a unique way to connect with the local culture.

-The central coast of Manabí houses a particular community that lives inside Machalilla, the only National Park of the region.
+The central coast of Manabí houses a particular community that lives inside Machalilla.
+This is the only National Park of the region.
 Due to its proximity to the clear ocean of protected beaches, such as Los Frailes and Puerto López, locals named their community-based tourism project Aguas Blancas (White Waters).
-They are dedicated to the conservation of their homeland, a beautiful place to experience first-hand the history and traditions.
+They are dedicated to the conservation of their homeland.
+This is a beautiful place to experience first-hand the history and traditions.

-A similar project to that of Aguas Blancas was created by the community of Estero del Plátano, settled in the Marine Reserve Galeras – San Francisco, in the south of Esmeraldas.
+A similar project to that of Aguas Blancas was created by the community of Estero del Plátano.
+This community is settled in the Marine Reserve Galeras – San Francisco, in the south of Esmeraldas.
 The Inhabitants are mostly fishermen who value the importance of protecting the ocean.
 Sea turtles, humpback whales, cachalots, and whale sharks coexist in this coral reef paradise.

 authentic acient culture off the beaten path in Ecuador